 -

 Rookie Roundup is a contest aimed at Amateurs licensed for three years or less.
 This six-hour event is held three times per year (April, August and December).
-Rookies can contact anybody, while "Old Timers" make contact with only Rookies.
-Mentoring … Continue reading
+Rookies can contact Continue Reading →

 Free